AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#1.md

     command [options] [arguments]
     **each is separted by a space
 # Commands
-      "|" : This operator is used to redirect the standard output (stdout) of one command to the standard input (stdin) of another command
-      ">" :  This operator is used to redirect the standard output (stdout) of a command to a file (overwrite) ">>" : same as above but it appends
       history: history of all your commands in the session " ` ": used with echo to specify that it is a command wc : count new line , words and byte